 In my opinion, TaxAct makes it easy to hop in and out of the software, so you can fill out your tax return as you have time.
 TaxAct’s navigation is on par with most of the top-tier tax prep software packages, including some of the more expensive options.
 It’s also, in my opinion, an attractive interface; it’s actually a pleasure to look at the screen!

 TaxAct also has a mobile app that you can use to, among other things, snap a picture of your W2 for uploading.
 You can switch back and forth from the app to your computer seamlessly as they update in real time.

 Ease Of Use

 In general, the software is pretty easy to use.
 For basic filers who don’t have to itemize their tax returns, I think it’s a great solution.
-It’s also easy to use for people with basic itemizations, basic rental properties, and side hustles (with straightforward expenses).
+It’s also easy to use for people with basic itemizations as well, but businesses and landlords may prefer an easier to use option.

 Also, having used TaxAct in the past, I was impressed by how much information TaxAct saved for me.
 This made it easy to see how my taxes changed from year to year.
 Many tax software options offer that service, and for good reason.
 Having a year to year comparison of taxes can really help you understand what changed, and how that affects your tax refund.

 Overall, TaxAct has a decent library of articles on “classic” tax topics.
 However, my search for “Crypto” came up empty.
 When you want information about a topic, you will have to use TaxAct’s search function, because the software does not have many “Learn More” buttons.